Cindy Bidar

 I love spreadsheets and numbers and comparing data sets.
 I especially love seeing how small changes in headlines or calls to action or even the color of a button can have a dramatic impact on conversions.

-But I recognize that not everyone is like me, and that you’d probably rather clean the cat box with a spork than dig through the data to optimize your funnels.
+But I recognize that not everyone is like me and that you’d probably rather clean the cat box with a spork than dig through the data to optimize your funnels.

 So I did it for you, and I’ve outlined the 7 issues I see most often with my clients’ funnels.
 Maybe your marketing is facing similar challenges.
 If so, you can fix all of these pretty quickly, now that you know what they are!

-Of course you’ll never have a completely leak-free funnel.
+Of course, you’ll never have a completely leak-free funnel.
 You’ll never convert every blog reader into a VIP client (wouldn’t THAT be nice!)
 But you can patch the holes, minimize the leaks, and greatly improve your overall conversion rates—and your cash flow.

 Leak #1: Poor Message to Market Match